brendancarlson/Simple-Python-Server-Monitor/README.md

 1. Add the IP address or hostname of the server you would like to monitor.

         "hostname": '8.8.8.8', # Put your server in place of the 8.8.8.8 (Keep the quotation marks)

-2.Add the hostname or ip address and the recipient email
+2. Add the hostname or ip address and the recipient email

         "recipient_email": 'recipient@yourdomain.com', # The email that the alerts will be sent to

 3. Add the Gmail address you would like to send the email from when your server goes down.

         "monitor_email": 'your_gmail_username@gmail.com',

 4. Add the Gmail password that is associated with the above Gmail email address

         "monitor_password": 'gmail password',

 5. Add script to crontab to run every x amount of minutes you would like to run it.